imrohitsampannavar45/Todo_Application-Reactjs-TailwindCSS/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-5. Open your browser and go to `http://localhost:3000` to see the app in action.
+5. Open your browser and go to `http://localhost:5137` to see the app in action.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create an issue or submit a pull request.

-## License
+## Live Demo

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is Live in this link https://todo-application-reactjs-tailwind-css.vercel.app/

 ---